 It’s useful and important for Jews to maintain their lines of communication with her.
 I do not believe that she’s truly anti-Semitic, but she’s a hard sell when it comes to Israel; and given the reality of what Israel is like today, I’m not surprised.

 Alan Weisbard, emeritus professor of law at the University of Wisconsin-Madison, was “trying out some thoughts” as follows:

-Jeff Weintraub noted that “one of the distinctive features of our era is that anti-Zionism can often promote anti-semitism as much as the other way around.”
-Steven Lubet concurred and offered his assessment of the relationship between antisemitism and anti-Israel sentiments:
+Jeff Weintraub concurred, noting that “one of the distinctive features of our era is that anti-Zionism can often promote anti-semitism as much as the other way around.”
+Prof. Lubet also agreed, offering his assessment of the relationship between anti-Semitism and anti-Israel sentiments:

 There are those whose expression of anti-Semitism is inspired by antagonism toward Israel: Ilhan Omar and Linda Sarsour are in this category.
 And those whose antagonism toward Israel is inspired by anti-Semitism: Tamika Mallory probably goes in this category (along with David Duke and Louis Farrakhan).